cran/coefa/README.md

 ### Factor analysis

-Finally,the function `coefa_fa` will provide the choice for factor extraction under the condition of co-occurrence matrix.
+Finally, the function `coefa_fa` will provide the choice for factor extraction under the condition of co-occurrence matrix.
 The MDS, EFA, PCA can be a choice, and the function will generate a plot for your choice.
 A typical setting comes as follows.